 The only real answer seems to be specific legislation to overturn the effect of the Supreme Court decision.
 That will require lobbying and clamour from commerce and industry in New Zealand.

-By way of final ominous post script I would add that that High Court of Australia (its supreme court) is due shortly to pronounce on an appeal under the equivalent legislation in New South Wales, and it is entirely possible that it will go down the same path as New Zealand.
+By way of final ominous post script I would add that High Court of Australia (its supreme court) is due shortly to pronounce on an appeal under the equivalent legislation in New South Wales, and it is entirely possible that it will go down the same path as New Zealand.